jsaujla/restassured-cucumber-java-codeless/README.md

 # README #

 ### About the repository ###
-* The repository contains the implementation to demonstrate an effective way to use 'restassured and cucumber with java' to design and develop a REST API codeless test automation framework
+* The repository contains the implementation to demonstrate an effective way to use 'restassured and cucumber with java' to design and develop a REST API codeless style test automation framework
 * The website under test is 'api.spotify'
 * There are 3 test scenarios automated.
 Few test scenarios execute with different set of test data, which makes the total test count 5